-Common Law Marriage Attorneys
+Common Law Marriage Attorney

 More couples are choosing to live together before or instead of getting married.
-This doesn’t pose a problem until the relationship breaks up and it’s not clear what each party’s rights are.
-The common law marriage attorneys at LaCoste Law have some tips to help protect both of you now so if you do part ways in the future, there won’t be a legal disaster.
+This does not pose a problem until the relationship breaks up and it is not clear what each party’s rights are.

 Tips to Navigate Laws for Unmarried Couples in Washington State